globus-gladier/gladier-patterns-examples-2022/README.md

 Output: [0, 'Success!
 You environment has been setup correctly!\n', '']
 ```

-Now you're ready to run the other science flows.
+Now you're ready to run the other simplified applications.

-### Ptychography
+### Running the simplified Ptychography application

 The ptychography flow uses a shell command tool to execute the `ptychodus` tool on the example data.